-New regulations require registered farmers to sell raw milk directly from the farm gate or by home delivery.
-There will be no more collection points.
-Customers buying raw milk will be asked to supply their contact details, so they can be reached if a batch of milk fails hygiene or pathogen testing.
+From March 1 2016, regulations were introduced that required registered farmers to sell raw milk directly from the farm gate or by home delivery.
+Collection points are no longer allowed.
+Customers buying raw milk are asked to supply their contact details, so they can be reached if a batch of milk fails hygiene or pathogen testing.

 Who to contact